Is Rice Cereal for Babies Safe?

 Tips to Reduce Arsenic Exposure from Baby Rice Cereal

-• Provide a variety of single-grain cereals, including rice, baby oatmeal, and barley.
+• Provide a variety of single-grain cereals, including rice, baby oatmeal, barley, and others.
+Rotate them each day.

 • Wait until six months old to start your infant on solids.
-While introducing solids at 4 to 6 months is commonly recommended, waiting until 6 months to start solids will help lower the accumulation of toxic heavy metals in very young infants.
+Waiting until 6 months of age to start solids will help lower the accumulation of toxic heavy metals in very young infants.

 • Choose rice cereal brands with the lowest amount of arsenic such as Earth’s Best and Gerber.